Chart Color Schemes

 Mermaid Waters has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 55 projects likely impacting the area.
-Key projects include The Chevron, Lakeview Boulevard Townhouses, Mermaid Waters Sewer Pump Station Upgrade, and Miami State School Upgrade.
-Below is a list detailing those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 55 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include The Chevron, Lakeview Boulevard Townhouses, Mermaid Waters Sewer Pump Station Upgrade, and Miami State School Upgrade, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.